Parent Carer Peer Support course

 Eligibility

-We only accept joint applications from a parent or carer and an organisation.
+We will be accepting joint applications from a parent or carer and an organisation.
 This is because the work can be challenging as well as rewarding, so, as a parent or carer, it's important to have the support of an organisation behind you.

 The parent or carer must have lived experience of supporting a child or young person with mental health issues, and the organisation must support children, young people and/or families to improve their mental and emotional wellbeing.
-Applications can be from anywhere in the UK.
+The training is fully funded by NHS England, and a support grant is also available to organisations within England.

 Are you a parent or carer who has experience of supporting a child with mental health problems?
 You may be eligible to apply for a place on our course.